Basin-Leading ResultsBakken, North Dakota

 About the PlayBakken

 Oil was first discovered on Henry Bakken’s land in 1951, but it wasn’t until the past decade that technology advances turned the basin into one of the country’s largest oil production regions.
-With more than ten years of experience in the Bakken, we’re focused on the high-return Myrmidon area, and building on the success from our high-intensity completions that generated basin-leading well results in 2016.
+With more than ten years of experience in the Bakken, we’re focused on the high-return Myrmidon area, building on the successes from our enhanced completion designs, as well as delineating our position in Hector.

-At year-end 2016, Marathon Oil held approximately 270,000 net acres in the Bakken.
+We've been operating in North Dakota since 2006.
 Our acreage is located primarily within the established Williston Basin in Dunn, Hettinger, McKenzie, McLean, Mountrail, Slope and Williams counties in North Dakota.

 Our industry is in the midst of transformation.
 To successfully navigate this transformation, we must take advantage of the linkage between innovation and operational excellence.

 In combination with advanced horizontal drilling technology, fracking makes it possible to develop oil and gas resources that were previously inaccessible.

 We earn our license to operate every day.
 Being responsible, safe and ethical - that's non-negotiable.